ML-KULeuven/ml-project-2023-2024/README.md

 ### Tensorflow / PyTorch does not work on Apple Silicon

-When using macOs on M1/M2 Apple Silicon, you might need to use the custom packages provided by Apple:
+When using macOS on M1/M2 Apple Silicon, you might need to use the custom packages provided by Apple:

 - https://developer.apple.com/metal/pytorch/
 - https://developer.apple.com/metal/tensorflow-plugin/